jocalland/azure-monitor-docs/articles/service-health/impacted-resources-planned-maintenance.md

 ---
-title: Resource impact from Azure planned maintenance events
+title: Resource Impact from Azure planned maintenance events
-description: This article details where to find information from Azure Service Health about how Azure Planned Maintenance impact your resources. ms.topic: conceptual ms.date: 9/29/2023
+description: This article details where to find information from Azure Service Health about how Azure Planned Maintenance impacts your resources. ms.topic: conceptual ms.date: 9/29/2023
 ---

-# Resource impact from Azure planned maintenance
+# Resource Impact from Azure planned maintenance

 In support of the experience for viewing Impacted Resources, Service Health has enabled a new feature to:

 - Display resources that are impacted by a planned maintenance event.
-- Provide impacted resources information for planned maintenance via the Service Health Portal.
+- Provide Impacted resources information for planned maintenance via the Service Health Portal.

 This article details what is communicated to users and where they can view information about their impacted resources.